hydrocoast/julia_training/README.md

 This repo contains examples of the codes, which may help you learn JuliaLang.
 You can make figures and animations as shown below.
 <img src="https://github.com/hydrocoast/julia_training/blob/master/ConAdvEq.gif" width="640">
-master branch is designed to make figures with Plots.
+The branch `master` is designed to make figures with Plots.
-PyPlot is also available by `git checkout pyplot`.
+PyPlot and GMT5 are also available by `git checkout pyplot` and `git checkout gmt`.
 Please contact the author if you find a bug.

 # Requirements